signalapp/BitHub/README.md

 BitHub is a service that will automatically pay a percentage of Bitcoin funds for every submission to a GitHub repository.

+More information can be found in our [announcement blog post](https://whispersystems.org/blog/bithub).

 Opting Out
 ----------